gonzalo123/ui5-docker2/README.md

   }
 ```

 And basically that's all.
-Here also we can use a "production" docker-copose file without exposing all ports and mapping the filesystem to our local machine (usefull when we're developing)
+Here also we can use a "production" docker-copose file without exposing all ports and mapping the filesystem to our local machine (useful when we're developing)

 ```yaml
 version: '3.4'